tercen/scType/README.md

 Output relations|.
 ---|---
-`Population`        | list of cellular population `solo score`        | return the score for each observation `cluster score`        | return the score for each of the cluster id `cluster`        | return the cluster id set as input in colors
+`Population`        | list of cellular population `observation score`        | return the score for each observation `cluster score`        | return the score for each of the cluster id `cluster`        | return the cluster id set as input in colors
 ##### Details